 A picture postcard, thatched, 12th-century country pub, situated in the village of Kenn, just off the A38, near Exeter.
 Good-quality home-cooked food, with locally-sourced produce when available, is served lunchtimes and evening.
 There is a changing menu, and a popular roast on Sunday's.
-Up to four locally sourced real ales are usually available.
+Up to four locally sourced cask ales are usually available.

 This venue has been flagged by CAMRA volunteers as using a misleading dispense method to serve beer.